debra baida, life organizer & coach…

 Liberated spaces is a motivating force in my days and in the collaborations with my clients.
 Musings and findings pertaining to organizing, sustainable living, and creativity intersect and mingle, eventually finding their way to my blog.
 These are themes that fill my waking hours, though they’ve yet to infiltrate my sleeping hours.

-In other parts of my life I am a photographer who refuses to give up black-and-white film, a sustainable food advocate who loves sharing her latest local find, an avid cook who considers time in the kitchen a form of meditation, and a voracious reader.
-I reside in San Francisco with my partner, Sven, my collaborator in simple living and eco-citizenry.
+In other parts of my life I am a photographer who refuses to give up black-and-white film, a sustainable food advocate who loves sharing her latest local find, an avid cook who considers time in the kitchen a form of meditation, and a voracious reader of nonfiction.

 Now that I’ve told you all about me, read what my clients have to say.